The final say?

 There is a lot of excellent public art and statues in the city and it is impossible to see it all and catalogue it.

-These 10 pages are not the only one spawned as a result of my visit, a number of pages were created at allatsea too, and so far these are:
+These 10 pages are not the only one spawned as a result of my visit, a number of pages were created at allatsea too, but I have since deleted or moved/incorporated some of them:

 - Liverpool Pals Memorial 11/06/2018